Skip to main content

 About the Program

-The Business Recovery Grant Program will issue a payment to an eligible North Carolina business that experienced a significant economic loss due to COVID-19.
+The Business Recovery Grant Program issued payments to eligible North Carolina businesses that experienced a significant economic loss due to COVID-19.
+All grant funds have been distributed to businesses.
 The project is being supported, in whole or in part, by federal award number SLRFP0129 awarded to the State of North Carolina by the U.S. Department of Treasury.

 On March 11, 2022, the law was changed to authorize a second phase of applications (“Phase 2”).